 Melanoma is the most deadly form of skin cancer.
 However, if diagnosed and removed while in its early stages it is almost 100 percent curable.
 Unfortunately, once it spreads it is difficult to treat and is frequently deadly.
 The cells that give rise to melanoma are known as melanocytes.
 These cells produce melanin, the pigment responsible for tanning and producing the color of the skin, hair and eyes.
 Typically, melanocytes occupy one out of every ten cells of the basement membrane of the skin epidermis.
 When they proliferate, they may produce freckles or moles.
 If they become malignant, they produce melanomas.

 The best strategy for beating skin cancer is early detection and treatment.
 During a self exam, you should monitor your entire body for changes in the size, shape and color of any spots.
-During a skin cancer screening, Dr. Goldenberg will ask about any spots or marks that concern you to determine whether a biopsy may be indicated.
+During a skin cancer screening, one of our doctors will ask about any spots or marks that concern you to determine whether a biopsy may be indicated.

-Dr. Goldenberg specializes in performing total body checks, an exam in which Dr. Goldenberg will look at every inch of your skin to determine if there are any atypical lesions that need to be monitored or removed.
+Our doctors specialize in performing total body checks, an exam in which the doctor will look at every inch of your skin to determine if there are any atypical lesions that need to be monitored or removed.
 People with a history of sun burns, sun tans, atypical/dysplastic moles and prior history of skin cancer need regular total body examinations.

 If the lesion is suspicious, a biopsy should be performed.
 During a skin biopsy, a small piece of skin (typically smaller than a pencil eraser) is removed.
 The procedure uses local anesthetic and takes a few minutes.
-The information obtained from the biopsy allows Dr. Goldenberg to decide whether skin cancer surgery is indicated.
-As a dermatopathologist and dermatologist, Dr. Goldenberg personally evaluates all of his patients’ biopsies.
+The information obtained from the biopsy allows our doctors to decide whether skin cancer surgery is indicated.
+As a dermatopathologist and dermatologist, Dr. Gary Goldenberg personally evaluates all of the skin biopsies performed at Goldenberg Dermatology.

 Excisional surgery refers to excising (cutting out with a scalpel) a lesion, and then suturing the area to close it.
 A dermatopathologist evaluates the edges of the tissue removed to determine whether the margins of the specimen are free of cancer.
-Dr. Goldenberg performs excisional surgery in his New York city office using local anesthesia.
+Our doctors perform excisional surgery in his New York city office using local anesthesia.
 A typical procedure takes about 15-30 minutes.
 Common cancers treated with excisions may include: basal cell carcinoma, squamous cell carcinoma and melanoma.